Gohla/pie/tutorial/src/3_min_sound/2_tracker/index.md

 ```

 The `EventTracker` stores build events in a `Vec`.
-The `Event` enumeration mimics the `Tracker` methods, but has all arguments in owned form (for example `task: T` instead of `task: &T`) as we want to store these events.
+The `Event` enumeration mimics the relevant `Tracker` methods, but uses structs with all arguments in owned form (for example `task: T` instead of `task: &T`) as we want to store these events.
+We also store the index of every event, so we can easily check whether an event happened before or after another.

 Add the tracker implementation to `pie/src/tracker/event.rs`: